Curing Perfect (2015-2017)

-Curing Perfect is an online graphic novel that explores some of the ethical issues relating to stem cell research and gene therapy and its impact on disabled people.
+A three year project developed with its partners, Curing Perfect investigated some of the ethical issues relating to stem cell research and gene therapy and its impact on disabled people.
+It was delivered as an online game, a comic book and as interactive performances at events around the country.

 Play Curing Perfect – the complete works.
 Discover a world of imperfection.